You are not alone.

 To learn more about family support at Restore Addiction Recovery, please email us at firstname.lastname@example.org.

 We believe in the power of prayer.
-Our prayer program pairs each resident with a volunteer who has committed to praying for his specific prayer requests on a weekly basis.
-Will you consider joining our Prayer Partner Program?
+Our prayer program pairs each resident with a volunteer who commits to praying for him on a weekly basis during the duration of his stay.
+Want to partner with us in this impactful way?

-Although the men provide about 65% of the funds needed for the ministry through our Community Partner Program, we depend on generous individuals, churches, and businesses to provide the rest.
-Your support will go towards the men in the program and help provide basic living needs, curriculum materials, and offset a portion of their stay.
+Although the men provide about 65% of the funds needed for their stay through our Community Partner Program, we depend on generous individuals, churches, and businesses to provide the rest.
+Your support will go towards the men in the program and help provide basic living needs, curriculum materials, and other recovery needs.